uirphack/2023/README.md

 # Hackathon Prompt

-**Create your own retro video, incorporating your company/industry into the game design**
+**Create your own retro video game, incorporating your company/industry into the game design**

 ## Completion Requirements
 * Completed in any programming language / framework
 * Team must provide the machine that runs the video game
-    * We are expecting laptops, but all machines are welcome
+    * Laptops, tablets, and phones are excepted, but all machines are welcome

 ## Retro Video Games
 * Think 2-Dimensional arcade games